rafalrydzkowski/SQL_Transfermarkt_Data_Analytics/scripts/5_new_manager_bounce_analysis/README.md

 | New Manager | 1.246 | 0.766 | 0.479 |
 - Following a managerial change, clubs experience a substantial performance increase, with average points per game rising from 0.766 to 1.246 (0.479 ppg diff)

-2. In which leagues (e.g., Premier League vs La Liga vs Bundesliga VS Serie A) does a manager change most often result in the “Success - Significant Bounce” category?
+**2. In which leagues (e.g., Premier League vs La Liga vs Bundesliga VS Serie A) does a manager change most often result in the “Success - Significant Bounce” category?**
 ```sql
 SELECT
 	competition_id,